-Just before midnight, 35 RAF bombers appeared over St Nazaire.
-Lord Mountbatten, the commander of Combined Operations, asked for 100, but the Bomber Command couldn’t give more “without prejudicing ongoing operations”.
+Just before midnight 35 RAF bombers appeared over St Nazaire, on France’s west coast.
+Lord Mountbatten, the commander of Combined Operations, asked for 100 bombers, but Bomber Command couldn’t give more “without prejudicing ongoing operations”.
 The RAF mission commander was told simply to “create a diversion”, but not for what.
-He assumed the diversion was for another bombing raid, not for a small raiding force who at that point was just about to enter the Loire Estuary.
-They were told specifically not to bomb their usual target, the submarine pens in the basin of the port, so the bombers flew in circles over the town, and dropped a single bomb every minute or so, (to reduce civilian casualties in the surrounding area.
+He assumed the diversion was for another bombing raid, not for a small raiding force who was just about to enter the Loire Estuary.
+The bombardiers were told specifically not to bomb their usual target, the submarine pens in the basin of the port, so the bombers flew in circles over the town, and dropped a single bomb every minute or so, (to reduce civilian casualties in the surrounding area.
 Bomber Command still cared about civilian casualties at this point in the war) just to let Germans know they were there.
 All they did was alert the Germans that something was up.
 At 0100, the garrison commander declared, “Some deviltry is afoot”.

 That “deviltry” was in the form of 265 commandos and 346 Royal Navy sailors aboard a destroyer converted into a floating bomb, the HMS Campbeltown, and 18 small wooden craft.
 Their mission: destroy the Normandie Drydock at St. Nazaire.